ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 'mark the `$globallySearchable` static property false on repository', ]"></list>

-So to disable the `Posts` from the global search using the repository property we do:
+To disable the `Posts` from the global search by using the repository property, we do as following:

 ```php
 // PostRepository.php